EECS150/asic_labs_fa21/lab2/spec.md

 `y[n] = 1 * x[n] + 4 * x[n − 1] + 16 * x[n − 2] + 4 * x[n − 3] + 1 * x[n − 4]`

-The input in our example is a 4 bit signed 2’s compliment number, and the output is a larger bitwidth signed number to ensure that there is no overflow.
+The input in our example is a 4 bit signed 2’s complement number, and the output is a larger bitwidth signed number to ensure that there is no overflow.
 The focus of this lab is not the filter design itself, but it serves as a useful example of a digital circuit to implement and test with Verilog code.
 As such, Verilog code for this FIR filter is provided in the src folder.